rworkflow/rworkflow.github.io/docs/src/guide/Readme.md

-# Rcwl
+# RcwlPipelines (for users)

-The Rcwl package can be a simple and user-friendly way to manage command line tools and build data analysis pipelines in R using Common Workflow Language (CWL).
+The RcwlPipelines package manages a collection of Bioinformatics tools and pipeline recipes based on Rcwl.
+The pre-built and pre-tested tools and pipelines are highly modularized with easy customization to meet different bioinformatics data analysis needs.

 ## Installation